apache/pekko/docs/src/main/paradox/persistence.md

 @@snip [PersistencePluginDocSpec.scala](/docs/src/test/scala/docs/persistence/PersistencePluginDocSpec.scala) { #shared-store-native-config }

-in your Akka configuration.
+in your Pekko configuration.
 Also note that for the LevelDB Java port, you will need the following dependencies:

 @@dependency[sbt,Maven,Gradle] {
   group="org.iq80.leveldb"